What is the House of Welcome?

 How Does the Food Drive Work?

-A collection bin for donated items will be at Woolworths Lane Cove until 21 May 2017 (at the bottom of the escalators).
+A collection bin for donated items will be at Woolworths Lane Cove (near the self service) and in Coles (near the papers/flowers) until 21 May 2088 (near Customer Service).
 Members of the public are invited to show their support by donating culturally appropriate items from a list provided by the House of Welcome (see below).

 St Michael’s Parish Lane Cove and the local community are helping to restock the almost-empty foodbank.

-A food drive was held last year and our Lane Cove Community was so generous.
+A food drive has been held for the last couple of years and our Lane Cove Community has been so generous.
 Just check out the before and after photos below.
 Thank you to the local volunteers who collected the food, sorted the food and then stacked the cupboards.

 List of Required Donations Items